The following districts are participating in the 2017 Capital Conference Student Achievement Fair.

 Twin Valley Local (Preble): Digital Student-led Conferences, Booth 6

-Hear how students created reflections on their academics, behavior and free choice learning using Google Presentation and shared the presentations at school and at home.
+Hear how students created reflections on their academics, behavior and free choice learning using Google Presentation and shared the presentations at school and home.

 Kate Downs, teacher (937) 839-4315